Artur Wichniarek

 Artur Mikołaj Wichniarek ([ˈartur vixˈɲarɛk], born 28 February 1977) is a Polish former professional footballer who played as a striker.
 Having established himself in the Ekstraklasa with Widzew Łódź, Wichniarek moved to Germany in 1999 to join Bundesliga club Arminia Bielefeld.
 Good performances at Arminia Bielefeld earned him a move to Hertha BSC where he did not become a regular starter.
 He returned to Arminia Bielefeld in 2006.
 After three years, he spent another season at Hertha BSC.

 Career

 Early career in Poland

 Wichniarek started his professional career at Lech Poznań in 1992–93 season.
 The following season, he made his Ekstraklasa debut, however, he was not able to secure a place in the starting eleven.
-In the spring of 1996 was loaned to Polish Second League club Górnik Konin.
+In the spring of 1996 was loaned to II liga club Górnik Konin.
 Upon his return to his home club he managed to win the manager's confidence and in the following 1996–97 season he played 30 times, albeit scoring only four goals.
 In 1998, Wichniarek joined Widzew Łódź, where he played until 1999, appearing 57 times and scoring 28 goals all together, most of them in the 1998–99 season.